 - not feeling relief after going gluten and dairy free

 I have many frustrated new clients that come in feeling discouraged because they’ve cut out gluten and dairy and/or they’re eating mostly paleo but still having symptoms.
-That’s a major bummer.
+That’s a major bummer and typically represents a microbiome imbalance.

-SIBO is also present in a high percent of Crohn’s, Celiac, and IBS cases and could be a contributing factor to these conditions.
+SIBO is present in a high percent of Crohn’s, Celiac, and IBS cases and could be a cause or contributing factor to these conditions.
 These folks do very well on a low FODMAP diet.

 So What Causes SIBO?